sestaton/tephra/README.md

     $ tephra <command> [-?h] [long options...]
         -? -h --help  show help

     Available commands:

            commands: list the application's commands
                help: display a command's help screen

+                all: Run all subcommands and generate annotations for all transposon types.
        classifyltrs: Classify LTR retrotransposons into superfamilies and families.
        classifytirs: Classify TIR transposons into superfamilies.
       findhelitrons: Find Helitons in a genome assembly.